 About us

 The Ancestral Bridges Foundation is a 501 (c) (3) non-profit organization dedicated to uncovering the obscured, erased, and lesser-known histories of Black and Afro-Indigenous roots of Amherst, Massachusetts by revitalizing archives with oral histories, artifacts, and research from the original inhabitants and their descendants.
-The foundation celebrates the arts, history, and culture of Black and Afro Indigenous communities in Amherst and the broader Connecticut River Valley.
+The foundation also celebrates the arts, history, and culture of Black and Afro-Indigenous communities in Amherst and the broader Connecticut River Valley.

 Collaboration with community